qmk/qmk_firmware/keyboards/anomalykb/a65i/readme.md

 ![a65i](https://i.imgur.com/J4fzVVt.jpg)

-PCB designed by Lfgberg for the AnomalyKB a65i
+PCB designed by Lfgberg for the AnomalyKB a65i.

+To enter bootloader mode, either utilize the reset button near the MCU, or short the ESC key for bootmagic lite.

 * Keyboard Maintainer: [Lfgberg](https://github.com/lfgberg)
 * Hardware Supported: A65I PCB